 The keto diet revolves around a significant lack of carbohydrates to put the body into ketosis.

-When the body goes through this metabolic process due to a lack of carbohydrates, it begins to use its fat stores for energy, releasing ketones in the body.
+When the body goes through this metabolic process due to a lack of carbohydrates, it uses its fat stores for energy, releasing ketones.

 Many people looking into starting a keto diet, or people already following one, have a clear reason and goal in mind.
 The most popular one is weight loss.